johannesMatevosyan/AtomThemeSwitch/README.md

 | handleBrowserMode | Event       | (type: mode: {system: string}) => void    |

 ## Design Customization - Toggle Between Different Modes
 The **AtomThemeSwitch** component provides an intuitive way for users to toggle between different visual themes in a React.js application.
-Hence, the switch button allows users to choose between two distinct design types: Material and Space.
+Hence, the switch button allows users to choose between two distinct design types: Material and Space by setting corresponding value to `designType`property.

 Material design offers a clean and modern look, following the principles of Material Design.